WHO | WHAT | WHEN | WHERE

 Pickleball Tournament

-Bring your paddle and meet at the tennis courts on Tuesday.
+Bring your paddle if you have one, but even if you don’t meet at the tennis courts on Tuesday.
+An intro class will be first for beginners and then the competition begins.
 Who will win this year?
 Prepare for fun!

 Pre-Conference Meetings & Presentations